 Guided Town Walks of Historic Cirencester

-Join us for a guided town walk of historic Cirencester led by one of our volunteer guides.
+Join us for a guided town walk of historic Cirencester led by one of our experienced volunteer guides.

 Hear about Cirencester’s 2,000 year history from the Romans to the present day and many of the people involved.

-Guided town walks are suitable for adults, children (only when accompanied by an adult) and dogs, each walk covers a distance of about one and a half miles and usually takes between 75-90 minutes to complete.
+Guided town walks are suitable for adults, children (only when accompanied by an adult) and dogs.
+Each walk covers a distance of about one and a half miles and usually takes between 75-90 minutes to complete.

-Public Guided Town Walks
+Open Guided Town Walks

 Meet your guide outside the south porch of the parish church in the Market Place.
 Just look for the information board (see picture).

-• April – Saturdays (11am and 2:30pm) and Sundays (11am and 2:30pm)
+- April – Saturdays and Sundays (11am and 2:30pm)

-• May – Thursdays (2:30pm), Saturdays (11am and 2:30pm) and Sundays (11am and 2:30pm)
+- May – Thursdays (2:30pm), Saturdays and Sundays (11am and 2:30pm)

-• July – to be confirmed
+- July – to be confirmed

-• August – to be confirmed
+- August – to be confirmed

-• September – to be confirmed
+- September – to be confirmed

-• October – to be confirmed
+- October – to be confirmed

 Just turn up and walk – no booking required.

-Private Guided Town Walks
+Pre-booked Private Guided Town Walks

 email: townwalks@cirencestercivicsociety.org.uk